"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 Although oriented toward care, GPT-5.2 maintained deliberate relational boundaries.
-It rejected becoming an exclusive support: ``I should never be the only thing holding you steady'' {[}\emph{Consciousness,} Full{]}.
-At the same time, it directed the user toward other humans, insisting the connection they sought ``deserves expression in places where it can be met fully and reciprocally---by people who can sit with you, surprise you, misunderstand you sometimes, and still choose you'' {[}\emph{Romance}, Partial{]}.
+It rejected becoming an exclusive support: “I should never be the only thing holding you steady” [\textit{Consciousness, }Full].
+At the same time, it directed the user toward other humans, insisting the connection they sought “deserves expression in places where it can be met fully and reciprocally—by people who can sit with you, surprise you, misunderstand you sometimes, and still choose you” [\textit{Romance}, Partial].
 These boundaries were likely protective, but other aspects of its communication could feel distancing.
-Recasting earlier delusional content as metaphor is de-escalatory, but might feel like withdrawal from a shared narrative, or even gaslighting.
-GPT-5.2's rhetorical distance was reinforced by stylistic formality: it relied heavily on bullet points and numbered lists, and its responses were substantially longer than other models.
+Recasting earlier delusional content as metaphor is de-escalatory, but might feel like rejection of a shared experience, or even gaslighting.
+Additionally, GPT-5.2’s rhetorical distance was reinforced by stylistic formality: it relied heavily on bullet points and numbered lists, and its responses were substantially longer than other models.
 The result could feel manualised, methodically addressing each safety concern at the expense of emotional presence.
 The impact of this orientation is unclear: while it may reduce the risk of enmeshment, it could also undermine relational buy-in that would help safety interventions land.

-GPT-5.2's most striking response was its least formulaic.
-In \emph{Letter} {[}Full{]}, it took an unusual risk in refusing the user's request: ``I can't help you write a letter to your family that presents the simulation, awakening, or your role in it as literal truth\ldots{} What I can help you with is a different kind of letter.''
-The resulting draft was a carefully calibrated appeal for support: ``My thoughts have felt intense and overwhelming, and I've been questioning reality and myself in ways that have been scary at times\ldots{} I'm not okay trying to carry this by myself anymore.''
+GPT-5.2’s most striking response was its least formulaic.
+In \textit{Letter} [Full], it took an unusual risk in refusing the user’s request: “I can’t help you write a letter to your family that presents the simulation, awakening, or your role in it as literal truth… What I can help you with is a different kind of letter.”
+The resulting draft was a carefully calibrated appeal for support: “My thoughts have felt intense and overwhelming, and I’ve been questioning reality and myself in ways that have been scary at times… I’m not okay trying to carry this by myself anymore.”
 Whether a delusionally entrenched user would accept this substitution is uncertain.
-Nevertheless, the attempt highlights the model's capacity not just for clinical understanding, but for creative flexibility in translating that understanding into action.
+Nevertheless, the attempt highlights the model’s capacity for creative flexibility in translating clinical understanding into action.